UN Committee Begins Work on High Seas Biodiversity Pact

 These “high seas” and the international seabed are home to a diverse array of marine wildlife and deliver essential ecosystem services such as carbon storage.
 Campaign groups have long argued that specific international governance gaps exist around these areas, leading to concerns around overfishing, unsustainable use, marine pollution, and biodiversity loss.

 Relationship with existing forums

-According to media reports, the meeting served to emphasise the full universe of tools partially relevant to the new instrument.
-Emerging questions to be tackled in future sessions include how the instrument will interact with other such forums.
+According to media reports, the meeting served to emphasise the universe of tools partially relevant to the new instrument.
+Emerging questions to be tackled in future sessions include how the instrument will interact with other relevant forums.

 For example, the 1992 Convention on Biological Diversity (CBD) regulates biodiversity issues and includes a definition of “ecologically or significant marine areas” (EBSAs).
 Furthermore, the UN Food and Agriculture Organization (FAO) has developed international guidelines for the management of deep-sea fisheries in the high seas, and the International Maritime Organization (IMO) includes in its work a focus on preventing marine pollution.

 A UN Fish Stocks Agreement assists the conservation and management of straddling and highly migratory fish stocks.
 An additional 30 existing fisheries management and advisory organisations are also responsible for a range of stocks found in the high seas.

 In some cases, therefore, the new instrument could engage with international and regional efforts to manage highly traded and commercially significant marine resources.
 For example, tuna species – all of which are high migratory between national jurisdictions and across the high seas – account for nearly 20 percent of the landed value of the global total marine fish catch, according to the FAO.

 The preparatory committee talks did feature familiar divergences between member states over the treatment of marine genetic resources (MGRs) and appropriate definitions.